RadiusNetworks/scanbeacon-gem/README.md

 ```

 ## Add a custom beacon layout
-By default, this gem supports AltBeacon advertisements.
+By default, this gem supports AltBeacon and Eddystone advertisements.
 But you can add a beacon parser to support other major beacon formats as well.

 Example:
 ``` ruby